tubalmartin/riloadr/README.md

         breakpoints: {...}
     });

-    // Code that adds images to the group (body element in this case) ...
+    // Code that adds images to the group's root element (body) ...

     // After inserting the images, call riload() to load them